 Why Choose Tile?

-Beyond their classic Florida appearance, people often choose tile roofs because they last much longer than shingle or wood shake roofs.
+Beyond their classic Florida appearance, Zoller Roofing clients choose tile roofs because they last much longer than shingle or wood shake roofs.
 Depending on the quality, a tile roof may last decades longer other roofing types.

-Homeowners in Florida often prefer the look of traditional terracotta roof tiles, but now concrete roof tiles, and even some clay roof tiles, are available in many different colors.
-These roof tiles can be replications of shake, wood shingle, and slate, and are available in a wide spectrum of colors, ranging from the terracotta clay red, to colors closer to moss green, driftwood grey, and ocean blue.
-Boral Roof Tile Eagle Roof Tile
+Homeowners often love look of traditional terracotta roof tiles.
+However, concrete roof tiles (and even some clay roof tiles) are now available in a wide spectrum of colors, ranging from the terracotta clay red, to colors closer to moss green, driftwood grey, and ocean blue. https://eagleroofing.com/

-Tile roofs perform better under harsh weather conditions than many other roofing materials and do not deteriorate over time.
+Tile roofs withstand harsh weather conditions and do not deteriorate over time.
 Roof tile is also fireproof and carries a class-A rating.
 Finally, a white tile roof is the most energy efficient roof in Florida.

 Tile Roof Repair

-Tile roofs require maintenance.
-Homeowners must have cracked, or missing tiles replaced to maintain the integrity of the roof.
-While the tile is the part of the roof you see, this is not what keeps the water from penetrating into your home.
+Tile roofs require maintenance, and Zoller Roofing Inc. is an expert in tile repairs.
+If you are a homeowner, you must have cracked or missing tiles replaced to maintain the integrity of the roof.
+While the tiles are the part of the roof you see, they are not what keeps the water from penetrating into your home.
 It is the underlayment beneath the tile that keeps water from entering.
 Cracked or missing roof tiles can expose the underlayment to sun, and sun exposure will dry out the underlayment, causing it to crack and allow water to enter the structure.

 Q. Can I walk on my concrete tile roof?